Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6qhAAvQoUKQ.md

 ### Transcript

-> you don't get fall damage if you're in the factory card if you can get into the factory cart in mid-air that would be insane can you do that i dare you to do it
+> you don't get fall damage if you're in the factory card if you can get into the factory cart in mid-air that would be insane can you do that I dare you to do it